kuldeep-k/simplefw/README.md

 ========

 Simple PHP Framework implementing the basic MVC setup for a project.
 Core code is small and simple enough to understand and play with.
-It is php5.3 Framework as It used some 5.3 only functionality like namespace and closure.
+It is php5.3 Framework as It used some 5.3 only functionality like namespace and closures.

 TODOs
 Implementing Form Lib and Form widgets.